 Nearly 400 regular faculty members make up the professoriate of the college.
 Approximately seventy-five percent are tenured.
 Another 100 positions are held by adjunct faculty.
 Almost eighty-five percent of NIU’s Presidential Research Professorships have been awarded to College of Liberal Arts and Sciences faculty.

-In addition, the vibrancy of NIU’s research community has brought national and international recognition to College scholars in anthropology, biology, chemistry and biochemistry, history, mathematics, geology and environmental geosciences, political science, psychology, and physics.
+In addition, the vibrancy of NIU’s research community has brought national and international recognition to College scholars in anthropology, biology, chemistry and biochemistry, history, mathematics, geology and environmental geosciences, political science, public administration, psychology, and physics.
 NIU is a member of the Universities Research Association, a prestigious consortium of universities across the country that supports the work of important national laboratories such as Fermilab and Argonne National Laboratory in partnership with the Department of Physics.